 Wool merchants are complaining about thistles and plant material in wool so be aware of that if weeds are dominant and sheep lie under shelter belts or hedges in the shade.

-It’s hardly worth shearing lambs, but unshorn lambs are prone to flystrike even if they are not dirty, so it’s wise to get their wool off.
+It’s hardly worth shearing lambs, but unshorn lambs are prone to flystrike even if they are not dirty, so it’s wise to get their wool off when the ewes are shorn.
 Don’t dip or treat any sheep for lice for 60 days before shearing, and talk to your vet about the correct product to use as lice are now developing resistance to chemicals.

 To help build up ewes’ condition; apart from good green feed (which is hard to find when it gets dry), they need plenty of clean water and shade.
 Sheep relish willow or poplar prunings which are also mineral rich, so plan to feed these as part of a summer pruning programme, and maybe plant more next autumn to future proof your property against more droughts.

-Facial Eczema (FE) is being found in more areas of the North Island and even in the South Island, as summers get earlier, longer and drier, causing more dead litter to accumulate on pastures on which the fungus grows and produces toxic spores when rains start and humidity rises.
+Facial Eczema (FE) is being found in more areas of the North Island and even in the South Island, as summers get earlier, longer and drier.
+This causes more dead litter to accumulate on pastures on which the fungus grows and produces toxic spores when rains start and humidity rises.

 In the North Island, Facial Eczema precautions should start in January, so decide what you are going to use as a prevention method.
 Zinc boluses are very popular and easy to apply, but discuss this with your vet.